5 Common Safeguarding Interview Questions (DSL KCSIE 2024)

 • Listening to the student openly without judgment.

-• Reassuring the student that they did the right thing by telling me.
+• Reassuring the students that they did the right thing by telling me.

 • Not promising confidentiality and explaining that I will need to report the issue to the appropriate person.

-• Not questioning the student or attempting to investigate the issue myself.
+• Not questioning the student or attempt to investigate the issue myself.
 Using only TED –

 • Recording the details of the disclosure immediately using the student’s own words